denisheim/REST-API-Implementace/README.md

 # Flask + Node.js REST API

-This repository contains a hybrid REST API built with Flask (Python) and Node.js (JavaScript).
+The project uses REST API built with Flask and Node.js.
 It interacts with a MySQL database to manage data for firms, events, and contacts.

 ### Features